Skip to Main

 National Cancer Institute Stimulus Awards

 The National Cancer Institute (NCI) Stimulus Award Program provides support for NCI R01 applications that score within 10 points of the payline and that will be resubmitted.
 This mechanism is directly aligned with the Simmons Cancer Center's strategic plan to bolster cancer-focused funding from the NCI.
-Applications being accepted within 30-days of receipt of a NIH Summary Sheet.
+Applications being accepted on an rolling basis within 30-days of receipt of a NIH Summary Sheet.

 Team Science Awards